Ricoledan/team-cookie-capstone/documentation/referenceguide.md

 contracts/identity/Identity.sol

 * struct Citizen: This is a struct that represents a citizen's identity.
 It includes fields for a decentralized identity number (din), social security number (ssn), full name, date of birth, residential address, and an "exists" boolean to check the existence of an identity.
-* mapping(string => Citizen) public citizens: This is a mapping from a string (presumably the din) to a Citizen struct.
+* mapping(string => Citizen) public citizens: This is a mapping from a din to a Citizen struct.
 This serves as the storage for all citizens' identity information.
 * string[] public citizenDINs: This is an array to hold all decentralized identity numbers (din), used to iterate over all citizens.
 * event IdentityCreated(string indexed din): This event is emitted when a new identity is created.
 * event IdentityUpdated(string indexed din): This event is emitted when an existing identity is updated.